Bliwi/photoshop-ahk/readme.md

 Photoshop must have the Options bar enabled, it is used as a hook to identify the active tool

+Download the Actions.atn file and click on the menu button of the actions pannel to load it.

 ---

 ### By default the script works best with the tools set to the following keys